Ildiar25/dephokey/docs/roadmap.md

 ---

 # Future Changes
+* [ ] Create Login class.
+Adds third-party credentials to Login (as Google, GitHub and others).
+* [ ] Implement _remember me_ option.
+* [ ] Create Password class.
+It shows security pass level.
+Controls if it is repeated.
+Add an expiration date.
+* [ ] Add password security level.

 * [ ] Add modification date to main models.
+* [ ] Support multiple credit card types (as Debit or Credit).
+* [ ] Add tries limit to login.
+* [ ] Send a welcome email and verify user email.
+* [ ] Admin can change creation & modification date.

 * [ ] Add a main key in the system's keyring.
 Each user will have its own encrypted key by using main key.
-* [ ] Admin can change creation & modification date.
-* [ ] Send a welcome email and verify user email.
-* [ ] Create Login class.
-Add third-party credentials to login (as Google, GitHub and others).
 * [ ] Save database on system's directory.
-* [ ] Support multiple credit card types (as Debit or Credit).
-* [ ] Add password security level.